AfroAl/Final-Year-Project/README.md

 	2. plugin ----> Files for the plugin integration
 		1. quickfix ----> Files to implement Quick Fixes to the vulnerabilities
  2. bin/fyp_project ----> Java classes

- 3. Test Cases ----> Web applications to test against
- 4. Examples ----> Examples of each vulnerability, what can be detected, and how it is vulnerable.
+ 3. Examples ----> Examples of each vulnerability, what can be detected, and how it is vulnerable.

 # How to Install